 The Subordinate Conjunction

-Recognize a subordinate conjunction when you see one.
+Recognize a subordinate conjunction when you find one.

-The essential ingredient in a complex sentence is the subordinate conjunction:
+The essential component in a complex sentence is the subordinate conjunction:

 Subordinate Conjunctions after

 as soon as

 in order that

 The subordinate conjunction has two jobs.
 First, it provides a necessary transition between the two ideas in the sentence.
 This transition will indicate a time, place, or cause and effect relationship.

 Louisa will wash the sink full of her dirty dishes once her roommate Shane cleans his stubble and globs of shaving cream from the bathroom sink.